iden3/docs/mkdocs/docs/protocol/onchain-credential-status.md

   ]
 ```

-Also, you can use the signature of getRevocationStauts `0xeb62ed0e` instead of the ABI.
+Also, you can use the method ID of getRevocationStatus `0xeb62ed0e` instead of the ABI.